What is Subjectivity?

 Mental models do not just represent objective reality.
 Our brains use mental models to generate action.
 The models have three aspects: truth, value and action.
 Value is projected onto real or hypothetical objects or events.
 Value judgments are then used to generate actions.

-If I see a $20 bill lying on the sidewalk, I will pick it up.
+For example, if I see a $20 bill lying on the sidewalk, I will pick it up.
 The perception of money involves the concept of money, which includes the value judgment that money is good (for me).
-This value judgment then generates the desire to pick up the money, which generates the action of picking up the money.
-These mental events are rapid and subconscious.
+This value judgment then generates the desire to pick up the money, which generates the action of picking it up.
+Those mental events are rapid and subconscious.
 They are generated by pattern recognition.

 The positive value of money (to me) is not an objective property of money.
-It is my orientation toward money: that I positively value having it.
+It is my value-orientation toward money.

 In What is Value?, I define different types of value: biological, psychological, social and philosophical.
 All are tied to a perspective.
 In this essay, I have been talking about psychological value.